-Simple description, it is a name given to the system (process), which ascertains how cannabinoids (such as CBD) interacts within the mind and body.
-Within this system there are two important receptors, CB1 and CB2, which affect different areas in our mind and body.
+The endocannabinoid system (ECS), is a name given to the system (process), which ascertains how cannabinoids (such as CBD) interacts within the mind and body.
+Within this system, there are two important receptors, CB1 and CB2, which affect different areas in our mind and body.
 Now, if this makes sense – skip to CB1 receptors.

 A more technical description: